davidgilbertson/tinyTimer/README.md

 Use the timer to record the running time for particular areas of your code, then output the results to the console in a neat little table.

-The timer requires a console that supports the console.table() command.
+If your browser doesn't support the console.table() command, the data will be output in plain text.

 ![screenshot](https://raw.github.com/davidgilbertson/tinyTimer/master/screenshot.png)